splunk/fluent-plugin-kubernetes-metrics/README.md

    * The kubelet stats API
    * The cAdvisor metrics API

-The Fluentd input plugin can be configured to fetch metrics from either the Kublernetes API server or from the Kubelet itself.
+The Fluentd input plugin can be configured to fetch metrics from the Kublernetes API server or from the Kubelet.
+For more details on the specific metrics that are collected and aggregated with this plugin, please refer to the [metrics information](https://github.com/splunk/fluent-plugin-kubernetes-metrics/blob/master/metrics-information.md) document.

 ## Installation